 Founder and Creative Director Celia Muñoz spotted a gap in the market for stunning, high quality children’s clothing at an affordable price point.
 About to give birth to her fifth child in 2012, Celia felt there was no time like the present and launched childrenswear brand La Coqueta.Originally from Granada in Southern Spain, Celia felt it was important to support Spanish design and craftmanship by popularising the traditional styles she had fallen in love with as a child.
 Each La Coqueta garment is “proudly made in Spain” and can be traced back to local family owned ateliers, introducing age-old methods and craft techniques to timeless designs with a modern twist.

-"Spain has faced some difficult economic struggles in recent times and because of this I felt very strongly, that, as a proud Spaniard and designer I represent the skills and craftsmanship that Spain really excels at.
-The love and attention to detail that goes into producing Spanish clothing makes them special.
+"As a proud Spaniard and designer, I find it is important to represent the skills and craftsmanship that Spain really excels at.
+The love and attention to detail that goes into producing Spanish clothing makes them uniquely special.
 We take time to produce our clothes and that is something customers the world over really value."